bcgov/citz-imb-actions-pipeline-demo/README.md

 A healthcheck in the CI/CD pipeline requires the readiness probe to return a healthy reponse (200) in order to proceed through various steps of the deployment process in the DEV, TEST and PROD environments in Openshift.

+# Docker

+# Github Flow

+# Github Repository Setup

+# Github Environments - Setup and Configuration

+# Openshift Service Accout Setup

+# Openshift Network Policy Setup

+# Openshift Kubernetes Object Setup

+# Tagging Strategy - Development Lifecycle

+# Tagging Strategy  - Operational Lifecycle

+# Utilizing the Pipeline

+# FIN

+Congratulations.
+If you've gotten this far in the instructions provided, you have either skipped all the instructions or you've successfully integrated this pipeline into your forked Github repository and are (successfully!) deploying a Nodejs Express API to Openshift DEV, TEST and PROD namespaces.

+As previously stated, this pipeline should be completely agnostic to your project and the technologies you choose in order to develop any given application or applications in your architecture.
+The only requirement is that your project utilize Docker, Dockerfiles and a docker-compose file to build your container images.

+Feedback is on this CI/CD pipeline is encouraged.
+Please utilize the provided Issue template to provide feedback to this repository and its maintainers.
+Hopefully we've made your life easier by the end of this!